Koumasa

 Koumasa is a Minoan archaeological site in southern Crete, best known for its large prepalatial cemetery.
 It is located between the villages of Loukia and Koumasa, at the southern edge of the Mesara Plain and near the foothills of the Asterousia Mountains.
 The site was first excavated by Stephanos Xanthoudides between 1904 and 1906, followed by a second campaign in 1991–1992 by Alexandra Karetsou and Athanasia Kanta.
 Since 2012, systematic excavations and digital mapping by Heidelberg University under the direction of Prof. Diamantis Panagiotopoulos have revealed new architectural remains, domestic areas, and burial layers that shed light on settlement organization, funerary practices, and cross-cultural artistic influences during the Early Bronze Age.

 Koumasa includes both a Prepalatial cemetery and an associated settlement extending across the saddle of the Korakies hill.
 The site contains large rectangular buildings, storage areas and terraced slopes that indicate long-term occupation and organized settlement planning.
 The tholos tombs are built with dry-stone masonry and rock-cut foundations, and some show evidence of plastered and painted surfaces.

 Burial practices at Koumasa were varied and included cremation, the use of lime, secondary burials and ritual offerings such as pottery, beads and obsidian tools.
 Many of these items were deliberately broken and placed in specific deposits, reflecting structured ceremonial behavior.
 The site is also notable for its marble folded-arm figurines, which combine Cycladic features with local Minoan styles.
 Several figurines were found without heads, and some show modifications that suggest ritual handling.

 Site description

 The site features four tombs: three tholos tombs and one rectangular tomb.
-Around 10 m in diameter and a couple of meters (around 2 m in height, Minoan tholoi are considered to be the tombs of the elite and are often stocked with valuable artifacts.
+Around 10 m in diameter and a couple of metres (around 2 m in height, Minoan tholoi are considered to be the tombs of the elite and are often stocked with valuable artifacts.
 Though it is known mainly for the presumed burial goods that Stephanos Xanthoudides discovered in his original excavation, the site also extends further to the east.
 Archaeologists expect the position of the actual city and a precinct of Bronze Age Koumasa to be found there on the steep slope, as well as on top of the mound itself.